contao/docs/docs/dev/framework/templates/twig.md

 ```

 {{% notice note %}}
-When extending/including/embedding templates from the `@Contao` namespace,
+When extending, including or embedding templates from the `@Contao` namespace,
 the file extension is not considered.
 This means `@Contao/card.html.twig` will
 target the same template as `@Contao/card.html5`.
 For this reason you can omit
 the extension completely in that case.